-The network has grown out of a partnership between RNIB, Thomas Pocklington Trust, and NatCen Social Research, with the support of the Economic and Social Research Council.
+The Knowledge Exchange Network was set up to help professionals generating and using research and information on sight loss.
+It grew out of a partnership between RNIB, Thomas Pocklington Trust, and NatCen Social Research, with the support of the Economic and Social Research Council.

 In November RNIB’s annual Research and Practice Day brought together a diverse group to focus on early interventions to provide support for people experiencing sight loss.
 The day included the experiences of people who’ve been on the journey, new research on impact and incidence of depression; a number of practice developments; and an international perspective from the Netherlands.
 A report, sharing the highlights, and presentations from the day can be found below.